 The discussion about whether to use third-party logistics providers versus in-house logistics is a raging topic that has been going on for a while.
 The efficiency of third-party providers given their extensive networks is undeniable.
 These networks can make it more desirable to go with a third-party than to set up an in-house logistics operation.

 Brokers typically rely on their transportation and technology personnel to handle TMS operations within their organizations.
-When considering which TMS to choose, logistics service providers must examine a wide range of functions.
+When considering which TMS software to choose, logistics service providers must examine a wide range of functions.

-Transportation planning and implementation are essential, but the TMS platform must also have an interface that integrates a diverse set of internal and external systems and that can monitor and maximize the tight profit margins at every stage.
+Transportation planning and implementation are essential, but the TMS platform must also have an interface that integrates a diverse set of internal and external systems and that can monitor and maximize tight profit margins at every stage.

 TMS systems make use of competitive differentiators with their high-performance AI to boost supply chain execution.
 They allow shippers to maintain direct contact with their clients and carriers and to keep records accumulated over a long time.

 Here are the top features of Tai TMS that could interest you if you are looking for TMS software for automated workflows:

 Tai TMS allows brokers to access information about their capacity directly from the dashboard.
 It gives predictive visibility of carrier whereabouts and prospective capacity to cater to independent truckers and small fleets while facilitating load matching between brokerage and operators.

 As a result, it generates data visibility, which can help in load-matching capabilities, allowing brokers to discover the capacity for their shipper customers’ loads.
 Tai TMS provides a technology base to help companies and 3PLs develop internal structures.

 With these structures, 3PLs can plan, execute and optimize shipments.
 This will help them build more relationships and secure more partners, creating an independent network of carriers, shippers, and manufacturers.